techeazy-consulting/techeazy-devops/README.md

     - to save cost the ec2 instance will be stopped after 10 mins as we specify in terraform.tfvars

-2. desroy the infrastructure
+2. **desroy the infrastructure**
     - to destroy the infrastructure we have to commit on "github/workflows/destroy.yml" file.
     - it will trigger the workflow to destroy the infrastructure.

-1. **Configure AWS credentials**: Set up your AWS credentials as secrets in your GitHub repository settings.
-2. **Trigger the workflow**: Push changes to the `assignment-3` branch or trigger the workflow manually using the GitHub Actions UI.

 ## Workflow Details
 The GitHub Actions workflow is defined in `.github/workflows/deploy.yml`.
 It performs the following steps: